-Desert Rhino Camp Set in a wide euphorbia-dotted valley, sometimes flush with golden grasses, Desert Rhino Camp offers one of the most original wildlife experiences today: run in conjunction with our NGO partner, Save the Rhino Trust, this is the best location to see the endangered desert-adapted black rhino.
+Set in a wide euphorbia-dotted valley, sometimes flush with golden grasses, Desert Rhino Camp offers one of the most original wildlife experiences today: run in conjunction with our NGO partner, Save the Rhino Trust (SRT), this is the best location to see the endangered desert-adapted black rhino.
 The camp's tented, open-plan dining and living area offers uninterrupted views of the tranquil minimalist beauty of the desert and mountains, while extraordinary welwitschia plants freckle the plain in front.
-Highlights While tracking and viewing black rhino on foot is a highlight here, other game is surprisingly numerous as well; large herds of gemsbok, springbok and Hartmann's mountain zebra are common and even lion are seen.
+Highlights While tracking and viewing black rhino on foot is a highlight here, other game is surprisingly numerous as well; large herds of gemsbok, springbok and Hartmann's mountain zebra are common and even lion are sometimes seen.
 A true conservation partnership with SRT, a portion of every guest's nightly rate goes to the Trust and its conservation operations, while the day-to-day activities of the camp and its guests help monitor and protect this critically endangered species.
 View Africa's largest free-ranging black rhino population and help contribute to its conservation.

-Desert Rhino Camp at a Glance Category: Classic 8 Tents: Large Meru-style tent; en-suite bathroom; raised on wooden deck; private veranda Experiences: Rhino tracking on foot or by vehicle with Save the Rhino Trust trackers • Full-day excursions with picnic lunch • Birding • Scenic nature drives Doro Nawas at a Glance Doro Nawas at a Glance Category: Adventures 16 Tents (includes 1 Family Tent): Natural stone and canvas walls; thatched roof; en-suite bathroom with outdoor shower; veranda for stargazing or sleep-outs Experiences: Game drives • Nature walks • Petroglyphs - prehistoric rock engravings - and San rock art at Twyfelfontein World Heritage Site • Fascinating geology and botany excursions to the Petrified Forest, Burnt Mountain and Organ Pipes
+Desert Rhino Camp at a Glance Category: Classic 8 Tents: Large Meru-style tent; en-suite bathroom; raised on wooden deck; private veranda Experiences: Rhino tracking on foot or by vehicle with Save the Rhino Trust trackers • Full-day excursions with picnic lunch • Birding • Scenic patterns of the street of the second se